nmc97/logan-screen-accessions/README.md

 ## Basic usage:

+- Prepare accessions file

-Edit config file `config.yaml` with correct file paths and specify if downloaded contigs should be kept:
+- Edit config file `config.yaml` with correct file paths and specify if downloaded contigs should be kept:

 ``` bash
 base_dir: "./"